gentritabazi/reactjs-task-management-challange/README.md

-# ReactJs Task Management Challange
+# ReactJs Task Management Challenge

 This project is a task management application built with ReactJS as part of a challenge.
 It allows users to manage their tasks effectively.